 In general the key differences in pet insurance policy types are lifetime cover and time-limited cover.
 A time-limited policy will cover vet fees up to the specified sum insured within the insured timeframe, but then any long term conditions that continue will be excluded.

 There are also accident-only pet insurance policies which, as the name implies, do not cover illness.
-These tend to be the cheapest policies but also the most restrictive.
+These tend to be the cheapest policies but also the most restrictive and people often don’t like them for that reason.

 With a lifetime dog insurance policy as provided by EmeraldPet, you can ensure that medical conditions your dog develops as it ages are covered as a lifetime policy provides ongoing cover as long as you keep renewing.

-EmeraldPet also comes with a range of optional extras such as:
+EmeraldPet also comes with a good range of optional extras to consider such as:

 - Up to £1,500 per year for a missing pet, including rewards and advertising